-Therefore, if the work of a contractor comes to create a relationship of agency with a foreign company through the formation of a relationship whereby the parties agree to the contractor's acting on behalf of the foreign company and subject to the foreign company's control, the contractor's business in Saudi Arabia on the foreign company's behalf can come to be deemed a permanent establishment of the foreign company, thus triggering certain tax and reporting duties.
+Therefore, if the work of a contractor results in a relationship of agency with a foreign company whereby the parties agree to the contractor's acting on behalf of the foreign company and subject to the foreign company's control, the contractor's business in Saudi Arabia on the foreign company's behalf can be deemed as a permanent establishment of the foreign company, thus triggering certain tax and reporting duties.
 For example, any payments made from the contractor to any person or company that is not resident in Saudi Arabia must pay a withholding tax on behalf of the non-resident when the payment derived from any activity in Saudi Arabia (Article 68 ITL).
 This withholding tax may range from anywhere between 5 and 20 per cent of the payments to be made.